Next program October 2018 - September 2019

 The international Master of Science in Plant Sciences prepares students to become leading professionals in present and future agriculture and adapt their new knowledge to local conditions in their home countries.
 Students will acquire advanced knowledge and skills in the scientific basis and principles of crop plant production, environmental impact of agricultural activity, analysis of specific cropping systems, seeking solutions to practical problems, either in scientific literature or by experimental approach, and adapting appropriate solutions to various situations.

 The one-year program leads to a non-thesis M.Sc.
-Agri in the field of Plant Sciences.
-As of the 2018-19 academic year the MSc in Plant Sciences will be comprised of Horticulture and Field and Vegetable Crops.
+Agri in the field of Plant Sciences specializing in horticulture, field crops and vegetable crops.
 After successful completion of the first year, qualified graduates can be reviewed for admission to the thesis track for a second year of studies to earn a thesis degree, and continue for a PhD degree either in Israel or elsewhere.
 Upon completion of their studies, the majority of alumni return to their home countries, where they hold key positions in industry, education, academics, research, NGOs and government organizations.